-As installation contractors of PA / Tannoy and Background Music (BGM) systems, we have a wide range of experience against all types of commercial environments and customer installations.
-We consider many smaller, basic and traditional Public Address (PA) / 'Tannoy' and / or Background Music (BGM) applications to be DIY capable by electrically knowledgeable tradesman and end user customers.
+As installation contractors of commercial PA / 'Tannoy' and Background Music (BGM) systems, we have a wide range of knowledge and experience against all types of commercial environments and customer installations.
+We would consider many smaller, basic and traditional Public Address (PA) / 'Tannoy' and / or Background Music (BGM) applications to be DIY capable by electrically knowledgeable tradesman and end user customers.

-Note: Use as a guide only traditionally commercial audio applications - assumes basic technical knowledge.
+Note: Please use as a guide only for traditional commercial audio applications - assumes basic electrical / technical knowledge.

 What audio application do I want from my system?

-Your amplifier will provide the basis of power delivery from the system inputs, and out to the speakers.
+Your amplifier/s will provide the basis of audio 'power' delivery from the system input/s, and out to the speakers.
 In 'size' terms, amplifiers are sold with a power rating, specified in watts.
-You should correlate the power requirements of the amplifier directly to the power demands of the speakers which are also specified in watts.
+Generally speaking, you should correlate the power requirements of the amplifier directly to the power demands of the speakers which are also specified in watts.

-TIP: To avoid loading stress to the amplifier and to ensure product longevity, allow for a margin of 'headroom' capacity when specifying your amplifier size.
+TIP: To avoid overload and stress to the amplifier and to ensure product longevity, allow for a margin of 'headroom' capacity when specifying your amplifier size.
 Always refer to specific manufacturer requirements.
-Our advice is to allow for at least 25% headroom capacity for voice PA / announcement applications and at least 50% for BGM / radio applications.
+Our advice is to allow for at least 20% headroom capacity for voice PA / announcement applications and at least 30% for BGM / radio applications.

-Your application requirements will likely dictate your inputs (eg. if your system only requires voice announcements, then you are likely to want a microphone/s).
+Your audio application requirements will likely dictate your inputs (eg. if your pa / tannoy system only requires voice announcements, then you are likely to want a microphone/s).
 If your application is for BGM or Radio, then you will need to consider input capability of the mixer / amplifier as well as the associated input source (ie. radio tuner, music player).
 You can of course combine these applications.

 How many speakers do I need?

 The most frequently asked question we receive.
-Every project is different, all will have their specific requirements and challenges.
+Every installation and project is different, all will have their specific requirements and challenges.

-TIP: We all know the result of a single, large speaker, poorly positioned... "what?"
+TIP: We have all heard the result of a single, large speaker that has been poorly positioned... knock your head off for those close by and poor audibility at distance, not good design.
 Allowing for a good number of speakers, strategically located, means that we can keep the overall levels down, whilst providing quality coverage and output intelligibility.

 What type/s of speakers do I need?

-Commercial audio systems are fundamentally different to stage, performance and typical home audio systems (see foreground and background audio).
+Commercial audio systems are fundamentally different to stage, performance and typical home audio systems.
 For most installed commercial audio systems, the amplifier output is a high voltage (up to 100volts in the UK) to afford efficient long distance audio transmission over relatively small cable sizes.
 Commercial audio speakers have line transformers built in to them to step down the voltage.
 It is therefore very important that you attach the correct speaker type to the system.
-The speaker design is really up to you, the installation surface, location and of course the aesthetics.
+The speaker size in terms of audio output (dB) is important - but the design is really up to you, the installation surface, location and of course the aesthetics.
 Consider also the environment, specialist speakers may be required (eg. weather-proof, anti-vandal, ATEX).

 Consider the location of the main system equipment.
 Cables to the speakers will need to be installed from this location, is there cable containment to use? is there easy access to and from this location to install cables?
 If you intend to input radio to the system is there external access to install the aerial, perhaps select a location with an external wall.